 Why Vanguard?

-Importantly, though, it’s not just about low fees.
-Vanguard also grew into the powerhouse mutual fund company it is today by taking care of its clients and genuinely looking after their interests.
+Just remember: There’s more to Vanguard than low fees.
+This firm grew into the powerhouse mutual fund company it is today by taking care of its clients and genuinely looking after their interests.

-These Vanguard retirement funds are ordered by their Morningstar Portfolio Risk Score for the trailing 10-year period.
+These Vanguard retirement funds are ordered by their Morningstar Portfolio Risk Score for the trailing 10-year period, from least risky to most.
 Here are the risk levels each score range represents:

 Importantly, these scores are a general gauge of risk compared to all other investments.
 For example, a bond fund with a score of 20 might be considered a conservative strategy overall, but it could simultaneously be riskier than a number of other bond funds.